near/NEPs/specs/Standards/MultiToken/ApprovalManagement.md

 /* VIEW METHODS */
 /****************/

-// Check if a token is approved for transfer by a given account, optionally
+// Check if tokens are approved for transfer by a given account, optionally
 // checking an approval_id
 //
 // Arguments:
-// * `token_id`: the token for which to revoke an approval
+// * `token_ids`: the tokens for which to check an approval
 // * `approved_account_id`: the account to check the existence of in `approvals`
 // * `approval_id`: an optional approval ID to check against current approval ID for given account
 // * `amounts`: specify the positionally corresponding amount for the token_id that at least must be approved